White Papers for the 2018 Urban Forum are posted below:

 I argue that city fiscal health can be related to cities’ net assets just as a for-profit (or non-profit) corporations’ economic health can be related to the value of their assets.
 Using an extensive but previously under exploited data set about city net assets I provide basic descriptive information about this measure of cities’ fiscal condition and reach the generally optimistic conclusion that most cities are doing well and that their fiscal conditions are expected to improve over time.

 Local governments can create short-term savings by underfunding long-term liabilities, such as pensions, post-retirement health care, and repair and maintenance of fixed assets and infrastructure.
 This paper explores the following questions related to this issue: 1) How pervasive is it across the municipal landscape nationally and what lessons can be learned?
 2) What are the causes and consequences of such fiscal behavior?
-3) How c
+3) How can officials today be held accountable for decisions that affect the future fiscal position of their city?

 This essay examines local governments’ use of charges and other benefit-based methods of financing and providing public goods and services relative to other methods that are based on general taxation or ability to pay.
 It discusses the characteristics and limitations of benefit-based methods from both a theoretical and practical perspective, and it examines local governments’ use of charges relative to other sources of revenue over different time periods.
 The essay concludes with an assessment of opportunities for and issues with using benefit-based financing to deliver more public goods and services in the future.